-Gratitude practice can help us tap into hope.
-It can help us boost our mood.
-That said, it's not easy to focus on the positive when you feel stressed.
-Be patient with yourself as you try this meditation.
+Here's a second gratitude meditation (adapted from Mindvalley Institute) specifically aimed at helping you change an attitude that's working against you.
+It's not easy to focus on the positive when you feel stressed, so be patient with yourself as you try this meditation.
 You can always return to the breath, if it feels too stressful.

-- 1. Sit in a comfortable position.
-Take a few deep and slow breaths. - Think about something that's troubling you.
+- As you did above, sit in a comfortable position.
+Take a few deep and slow breaths. - 2.
+Think about something that's troubling you.
 It's best to start small.
 Name something that annoys you.
 Perhaps the room you're in is cold and drafty. - 3.
 Now see if you can flip it to something positive.
 For example, perhaps the room is cold and drafty, but it's raining and you're able to stay dry. - 4.
 Continue to think of things or experiences that you don't like.
 Do your best to find something positive about each thing or experience.
 Challenge yourself.
 Maybe they are helping you learn or grow.
 Perhaps you notice how you have kept going even when things are hard.
 Maybe you have found new ideas you didn't have before. - 5.
-You can also simply repeat, "I am grateful for " and notice what comes up.
+You can also simply repeat, "I am grateful for \\\\\" and notice what comes up.

-Mindful Walking | Adapted from Mindful Walking, Segal, Williams, & Teasdale Mindfulness-Based Cognitive Therapy for Depression
+Mindful Walking | Adapted from Mindful Walking, Segal, Williams, and Teasdale Mindfulness-Based Cognitive Therapy for Depression